-You should only use air travel when it's cheaper than other transport or when it's the only sensible way – for example, island to mainland travel.
+You should only use flights when they're cheaper than other transport, or when it's the only sensible way.
+For example, island to mainland travel.
 Flights must be approved by the hospital's local NHS Board before you travel.

-You can claim for up to 2 return air journeys a week, one for each parent.
+You can claim for up to 2 return air journeys a week.

-Or, the hospital can give both parents up to 3 meals a day for free.
+You can claim up to £8.50 for food and non-alcoholic drinks per person, per day.
+Or the hospital can give each person up to 3 meals a day for free.

 Your hospital might not offer both of these options, but it will offer at least one.
 Find out what's available at your hospital by speaking to staff.
 You do no need to collect receipts for meals.